Frequently asked questions

 For mental health professionals: How do I join?

-I’m a therapist or provider of a complementary/alternative service.
+I’m a psychotherapy provider.
 Where do I find more information about becoming a member?

 Additional psychotherapy and mental health information